Raman Spectroscopy for Gas-Phase Analysis

 Image showing show instrument layout, hollow core fibre, gas cell block, supply pipework, regulator and sample gas bottle

-Aura has been used to monitor hydrogen blending within natural gas pipelines, a topic at the forefront of the critical target for the UK to attain net zero carbon emissions by 2050.
-With heating accounting for 37% of the UK’s current carbon emissions (https://es.catapult.org.uk/guide/decarbonisation-heat/), reducing the amount of natural gas in the supply line by blending with hydrogen is one method of reducing that output.
-The Energy Networks Association states blending 20% hydrogen into the gas grid will reduce carbon emissions by the equivalent of 2.5 million cars per year without any alterations needing to be made to people’s existing gas-burning systems.
-However, the blending process requires careful monitoring to ensure the correct gas mixture is maintained.
-The plan is undergoing testing and is subject to a final decision by the Government in the UK Government Hydrogen Strategy which will be finalised in 2023.
+The gas Raman instrument has been used to monitor hydrogen blending within natural gas pipelines.
+This research directly supports the UK’s goal of achieving net-zero carbon emissions by 2050.
+Heating contributes approximately 37% of the UK’s current carbon emissions.
+Reducing natural gas content by blending with hydrogen offers one practical route to lower emissions.
+According to the Energy Networks Association, blending 20% hydrogen into the gas grid could reduce emissions equivalent to those of 2.5 million cars per year.
+Importantly, this change requires no modification to existing gas-burning systems.
+The plan is undergoing testing and is subject to a final decision by the UK Government in the UK Government Hydrogen Strategy, which will be finalised in 2023.
+However, the blending process demands continuous monitoring to maintain a safe and consistent gas mixture.
+This instrument provides an accurate, real-time solution for this critical task.

 D2 spectra